rowan-mcalpin/xenith/core/packages.md

 The motor control classes.

+# Package com.rowanmcalpin.xenith.opmode

+OpMode extensions and opmode-specific information

 # Package com.rowanmcalpin.xenith.subsystems

 The subsystem-related classes; anything that should only be referenced by one command at a time.

-# Package com.rowanmcalpin.xenith.command

-Root functionality related to commands.

-# Package com.rowanmcalpin.xenith.command.utility
+# Package com.rowanmcalpin.xenith.system

-Pre-made commands.
+Behind-the-scenes functionality features such as flags.